Welcome to Volume 4 of Executed to Suppress His Message.

 Think About This

+So who will you believe: Your pastor?
 Or the apostle Peter?

-Now continue with what Peter wrote in I Peter 2:9:
+So let’s continue with what Peter wrote in I Peter 2:9:

 But you (Christians) are a chosen race, a royal priesthood, a holy nation, a people for God’s own possession, so that you may proclaim the excellencies of Him who has called you out of darkness into His marvelous light.

-Peter wrote that God’s people — common, ordinary Christians — are specially called and chosen to be part of a royal priesthood whose function (occupation) is to proclaim God’s excellencies.
+Peter wrote that God’s people — common, ordinary Christians — are specially called and chosen to be part of a royal priesthood, whose function (occupation) is to proclaim God’s excellencies.
 And here the Greek means moral goodness.

 And is this not precisely what Jesus told His apostles, the day before He was crucified?